 For sailors who subscribe to the philosophy of free and open content.

-When Bill Shaw first conceived this yacht, his intention was to build something special.
-Something that would combine superb handling, luxury accomodations and an underwater configuration that offered safe and comfortable cruising in both shoal and deep waters.
+A sailboat that would combine superb handling, luxury accomodations and an underwater configuration that offered safe and comfortable cruising in both shoal and deep waters.

 Luxurious and roomy describes the main cabin.
 Redesigned to offer additional space, the 35 offers upper and lower berths to starboard, settee/berth with upholstered black-rest to port, and a foldaway drop leaf table which seats six or folds neatly against the forward bulkhead when not in use.
 And overhead there’s a ventilation hatch for plenty of light and air.
 Stowage is provided in lockers and drawers under the berths and in bookshelves and lockers outboard to port.

 The forward cabin has a bureau and shelf stowage.
 Four drawer lockers are under the roomy, double berth.
 A sliding door gives complete privacy.
 To port, in the passageway aft, is the toilet room with stowage outboard and under the vanity.
-Opposite is a hanging locker, another bureau, and shelf stowage.
+Opposite is a hanging locker, another bureau, an shelf stowage.

 At the bottom of the companionway ladder is a huge U-shaped aft galley.
 To port is a gimbaled stove with oven, large sink, trap stowage under the expansive counter.
 Shelves and food lockers are located above, and there’s drawer stowage under.